 Say It Right – Prosody contains hundreds of useful exercises with thousands of words, phrases, sentences, and short dialogs presenting all elements of prosody.
 They have been recorded in Standard British and General American by professional voice over artists.

-The Prosody module is a separate product and is currently available only in English for Windows, iOS, and Android.
+The Prosody module is a separate product and is currently available in English and Polish for Windows, iOS, and Android.